-• ADP is a major payroll and HR platform, but many businesses are switching due to complex pricing, slower support, and rigid workflows.
+- ADP is a major payroll and HR platform, but many businesses are switching due to complex pricing, slower support, rigid workflows, limited flexibility, rising costs, and poor scalability for modern global teams.

 Need help with managing payroll in India?
 Reach out to us today!